During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Page slug / URL

-We recommend creating short, descriptive, 2-3 word slugs, including the primary keyword (or phrase) for each page.
-Use hyphens to separate words.
+We recommend creating short, descriptive, 2-3-word slugs, including the primary keyword (or phrase) for each page.
+And use hyphens to separate words.

 What were we looking for?